 This next tutorial video shows you how to use the Phantom 4 ActiveTrack.
 It’ a terrific feature.

 The Follow Me mode uses the ActiveTrack technology mentioned above.
 The aircraft will automatically follow you and capture your every move from a unique aerial perspective.

-Follow me has so many positive uses.
+Follow me mode has lots of positive uses.
 Here we see an triathlete using the Phantom 4 Follow Me mode to check her running technique.